AdobeDocs/campaign-web.en/help/v8/landing-pages/lp-use-cases.md

 ## Unsubscription {#lp-unsubscription}

+You can enable your customers to unsubscribe from a service using a landing page.

 1. Make sure you have created a confirmation template for users unsubscribing from your service, so that you can select it easily when creating the service.
 [Learn more](../audience/manage-services.md#create-confirmation-message)

 1. In your [subscription service](../audience/manage-services.md), select the template that you created as the confirmation email the users will receive upon unsubscribing.